-The spectacular Iceline Trail located near Field, British Columbia in Yoho National Park joins the my list of all time favorite hikes.
-High impact scenery on the trail is the name of the game – almost from start to finish.
+The spectacular Iceline Trail located near Field, British Columbia in Yoho National Park is on my list of all time favourite hikes.
+You’re treated to high impact scenery including glaciers and alpine lakes almost from start to finish.

 Iceline Trail hiking options